pypeaday/pype.dev/pages/faith/reflecting-on-romans-7--7-13.md

 God's grace I'm just a guy who the Lord has grace on, and I pray through daily meditation my will becomes so conformed to the will of Jesus that I can faithfully say "sin has become beyond sin to me"

+Praise God for Paul's words at the end of Romans 7

+!!! note "Romans 7:24-25"

+    24 Wretched man that I am!
+Who will deliver me from this body of death?
+25 Thanks be to God through Jesus Christ our Lord!
+So then, I myself serve the law of God with my mind, but with my flesh I serve the law of sin.